musically-ut/lovely-forks/README.md

 If the browser still complains that the package has not been signed, then go to [`about:config`](about:config) and set `xpinstall.signatures.required` to `false`.
 Note that this setting only takes effect on the Developer Edition and the Unbranded versions of the browser even though it shows up in `about:config` pages of the release channel versions as well.

+## See Also

+ - [useful-forks.github.io](https://github.com/useful-forks/useful-forks.github.io) and their Chrome extension.

 ## Acknowledgements

 This project uses icons made by